 Science shows that climate change and excessive consumption will have devastating impact on the planet if we – states, businesses and individuals - do not do something unprecedented.
 Therefore, we have taken a stand by stepping up environmental efforts and minimizing negative impacts.

 In 2019, Telia Company launched two ambitious and aspirational environmental goals with the intention of becoming the world’s greenest telco: zero CO2 and zero waste by 2030.

 Reaching the goals of zero impact of own operations requires a broad agenda of actions.
 Some are already in place, such as using over 90% renewable electricity.
 When it comes to minimizing customers’ impact, focus will be where the effect is the biggest, and where it fits business strategy the best.
 Through digitalization, Telia Company has significant potential to impact the environment in a positive way and providing customers with eco-friendly solutions has a great potential of saving money while reducing greenhouse gas emissions and increasing resource efficiency.
-We are working on developing science-based targets covering our own and suppliers’ operations (scopes 1-3) well within the ambition of limiting global heating to 1,5°C.
+In 2020, we will set science-based targets covering our own and suppliers’ operations (scopes 1-3) well within the ambition of limiting global heating to 1,5°C.

-Doing business with Telia Company will also come with even stricter environmental requirements and expectations.
-A letter signed by the CEO and CPO has been sent to over 200 suppliers, clarifying these expectations.
-Starting in 2019, CO2 will be added to supplier selection criteria.
+Doing business with Telia Company will come with even stricter environmental requirements and expectations.
+In 2019, we began adding CO2 performance to supplier selection criteria.
 By 2022, suppliers should have a plan in place for reaching zero CO2 throughout their supply chains by 2030.
 Over time, this requires working closely with thousands of vendors and subcontractors to integrate the environmental agenda into their operations.

 This focus area is governed by the Group Policy – Environment.